 This course is a survey covering the basics of set theory, numbers systems logic, statistics, algebra (including problem solving), and geometry (including measurement, perimeter, area, and volume).
-An assessment of basic mathematical competency will be included, which must be passed to successfully complete the course.
 Prerequisite: None.

-MAT 123 Mathematics for Teachers (3 hours, spring) This course is a study of the number systems and their operations, base-ten numeration, number theory, probability, statistics, geometric concepts including coordinate geometry and transformations, metric and non-metric units of measurement.
+MAT 123 Mathematics for Teachers (3 hours, spring)

+This course is a study of the number systems and their operations, base-ten numeration, number theory, probability, statistics, geometric concepts including coordinate geometry and transformations, metric and non-metric units of measurement.
 The historical development of mathematics is examined.
 The "Abacists vs Algorists" theory (calculator vs. mental math) is examined as it applied to modern technology, giving experience on both views.
 Prerequisite: MAT 113 or equivalent.